Alexandra-Coelho/Illuminati/README.md

 Command that illuminates the board when it finds a lamp.
 The board is the parameter of this function.

 ### do_est1
 Command that implements a strategy to solve the puzzle.
-This allows to automatically place lamps in the neighbor houses of a blocked house, if the number of available houses is equal to the number of the blocked house.
+This allows to automatically place lamps in the neighbor houses of a locked house, if the number of available houses is equal to the number of the locked house.
 The board is the parameter of this function.

 ### do_est2
 Command that implements a strategy to solve the puzzle.
-This allows the player to automatically illuminate the row and column where the lamp was placed until it finds the limit of the board or a blocked house.
+This allows the player to automatically illuminate the row and column where the lamp was placed until it finds the limit of the board or a locked house.
 The board is the parameter of this function.

 ### do_est3
 Command that implements a strategy to solve the puzzle.
 This enables the possibility of making impossible plays by marking the spaces that would lead to them.
 The board is the parameter of this function.

 ### do_est4
 Command that implements a strategy to solve the puzzle.
-This function not only enables the placement of lamps in the two houses shared in the diagonal of specific combinations (if the blocked houses are 0 and 2, or 1 and 3), but also places necessarily two lamps in a diagonal of a specific pair of blocked houses, like 2 and 3.
+This function not only enables the placement of lamps in the two houses shared in the diagonal of specific combinations (if the locked houses are 0 and 2, or 1 and 3), but also places necessarily two lamps in a diagonal of a specific pair of locked houses, like 2 and 3.
 The board is the parameter of this function.

 ### do_est5
 Command that implements a strategy to solve the puzzle.
 This allows us to place a lamp where the house can be illuminated if there is a lamp on it.
 The board is the parameter of this function.